Genprex

 Safety and Efficacy

-A Phase 1 clinical trial showed that systemic, intravenous therapy using the ONCOPREX Nanoparticle Delivery System was shown to selectively and preferentially target primary and metastatic tumor cells, resulting in clinically significant anticancer activity.
+A Phase 1 clinical trial showed that systemic, intravenous REQORSA therapy using the ONCOPREX Nanoparticle Delivery System selectively and preferentially targeted tumor cells, resulting in clinically significant anticancer activity.
 The nanoparticles are non-immunogenic, allowing repetitive therapeutic dosing and providing extended half-life in the circulation.

-Our earlier clinical trials have also shown that the ONCOPREX Nanoparticle Delivery System is well tolerated in humans and can safely deliver high therapeutic doses.
+Our earlier clinical trials have also shown that REQORSA therapy using the ONCOPREX Nanoparticle Delivery System is well tolerated in humans and can be delivered at high therapeutic doses.
 We believe the ONC-001 clinical trial was the first systemic gene therapy clinical trial using a nanoparticle delivery system to deliver a tumor suppressor gene.